dshomoye/dshomoye.github.io/content/blog/trip-to-the-south/index.md

 <media-box src="media/atl-trip/chattahoochee_river.jpg" name="A view of the Chattahooche river" index=2></media-box>
 <media-box src="media/atl-trip/me_on_the_river.jpg" name="A man on the river" index=3></media-box>
 I find it hard to narrate the experience, it being a hike.
 But the sounds (or lack of it) was just so serene.
 It really sums up my affinity for hiking.
 A chance to escape the endless noise of the time we live in.
 The calming sound of a flowing stream of water?
 Now, _that’s_ therapy.
 It’s like having the _Calm_ app, except its all around you, not on your phone (I should add, I think the phone is probably not the appropriate medium for such things but maybe I’ll save that for another time).
 It was a great experience.
 Now that I’ve failed to convey what the feeling of being in the calm of nature brings, maybe these pictures below will do a better job.
-Oh, I also took pictures and got some footage with my new drone!
-It’s my second time flying it!
-<media-box name="The Chattahoochee river from a DJI Mavic Mini" src="media/atl-trip/palisades_footage.mp4" type=video></media-box>

 ### Krog Street Market & Beltline